makersacademy/acebook-java-react-template/README.md

 ### Design

-This app has a somewhat typical API structure: in this case a springboot API serving data which a react frontend consumes.
+This app uses a structure that is similar to Bookmark Manager.
+The biggest difference is that here, the repository pattern is used.
+The repository pattern separates out the business logic of models from the responsibility of connecting to the database and making queries.
+Take a look in the `src/main/java/repository` and you'll find `PostRepository` which generates and executes queries to CRUD posts.

 **IMPORTANT:** Test your understanding by diagramming the request/response cycles that occur when you load the app by visiting `localhost:8080`

 ### Learning Plan

 This project will ultimately be really rewarding if you follow these three points:
   1. **Work as a team.** Don't be tempted to split up to learn solo.
 At the very least pair on learning, and share knowledge as a team.
   2. As a team, **plan your learning**.
 There's a ton of new things in this project, purposefully so.
 That's ok.
 As always with everything, **take it slowly & in small steps**: ask a coach if you want more ideas how to plan your team learning.
   3. As an individual, **plan your learning**.
 Use `Diode` to keep yourself focused on setting and achieving your learning goals.